 Pencil in the Clean!

-Create a Daily Cleaning Schedule.
+Many busy moms swear by creating a daily cleaning schedule to keep their housekeeping tasks under control.
 Here is a sample schedule to try.
 Feel free to change this around and make it your own.
 The point is not to set yourself up for failure.
 Get empowered, get organized, and take control of your housekeeping once and for all.
 And if all else fails, you can always hire some help…

 Tuesdays: Mirrors and Glass, Surface Cleaning.
 Wipe down all surfaces and counters throughout the house, disinfecting as necessary.
 Don’t forget about door handles and light switches, especially in flu and cold seasons because they really hold germs.